Aliases for SCRIB Gene

 This gene encodes a protein that was identified as being similar to the Drosophila scribble protein.
 The mammalian protein is involved in tumor suppression pathways.
 As a scaffold protein involved in cell polarization processes, this protein binds to many other proteins.
 The encoded protein binds to papillomavirus E6 protein via its PDZ domain and the C-terminus of E6.
 Two alternatively spliced transcript variants that encode different protein isoforms have been found for this gene. [provided by RefSeq, Nov 2011]

 GeneCards Summary for SCRIB Gene

-SCRIB (Scribbled Planar Cell Polarity Protein) is a Protein Coding gene.
+SCRIB (Scribble Planar Cell Polarity Protein) is a Protein Coding gene.
 Diseases associated with SCRIB include Neural Tube Defects and Tick-Borne Encephalitis.
-Among its related pathways are Signaling by Wnt and CDK-mediated phosphorylation and removal of Cdc6.
-An important paralog of this gene is LRRC30.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Signaling by GPCR.
+An important paralog of this gene is LRRC7.